telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### categoryAxis.minorGridLines.visible `Boolean` *(default: false)*

 If set to `true` the chart will display the minor grid lines.
-By default the minor grid lines are visible.
+By default the minor grid lines are not visible.

-#### Example - hide the category axis minor grid lines
+#### Example - show the category axis minor grid lines

     <div id="chart"></div>
     <script>
     $("#chart").kendoChart({
       categoryAxis: [{
         minorGridLines: {
-          visible: false
+          visible: true
         },
         categories: ["2012", "2013"]
       }],